ramsai22/Control-of-Relay-Using-IoT-controller/README.md

 # NAME : PAIDA RAM SAI
 # REG NO: 212223110034
-# EX NO : 2 Control-of-Relay-Using-IoT-controller
+# EXP02:Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller